 - Example: If a record already exists as a Contact and you select Lead as the new subscriber object type, SyncApps will ignore the duplicate and will create a new Lead.

-Do Not Create New Account If Contact's Company Name Account Cannot Be Found in Salesforce
+Do Not Create a New Account If the Contact's Company Name Account Cannot Be Found in Salesforce

 - Create a new Contact or Lead in Salesforce even if a matching email record exists for either